These fragrant biscotti are delicious alongside a mug of coffee or if entertaining dipped in a glass of dessert wine…. oooh how posh.

 These biscuits are really simple to make and make lovely gift ideas as they can be prettily packaged and will keep for over a week.

-If you can get orange blossom water we highly recommend using a few drops of that in replace of the orange extract as it gives a lovely delicate flavour, however orange extract is still as nice and is more available in every supermarket.
+If you can get orange blossom water we highly recommend using a few drops of that in replacement of the orange extract as it gives a lovely delicate flavour, however orange extract is still as nice and is more available in every supermarket.

 Some recommended items from our kitchen to make this dish…